About the Broadband Fund

 - Step 5: Grants Awarded: After review of appeals, RoFR, and available funding, final funding decisions are made and grants are awarded

 Who can apply?

-Review the Minimum Requirements and Grant Award Criteria to ensure the project meets eligibility criteria.
+Review the Minimum Requirements and Grant Award Criteria found here, and in the Board's Award Policy, to ensure the project meets eligibility criteria.

 How does the funding process work?